 The 2 month and 3-month injection

 The injection is another commonly used contraceptive.
 It is common because of its easy accessibility.
 One injection can last for up to 2 or 3 months depending on which brand you choose.
-One advantage of the injection is that you don’t have to remember to take it every day.
+An advantage of the injection is that you don’t have to remember to take it every day.

 Hormonal IUDs can last for 3 to 5 years and copper IUDs (the most commonly used) can prevent pregnancy for up to 10 years.
-The IUD is both long lasting and easily reversible but not really easily accessible.
+The IUD is both long-lasting and easily reversible but not easily accessible.
 You can inquire if your local clinic offers the IUD or alternatively, you can pay for it at a private doctor.